crispinprojects/pi-webcam-security/README.md

 fswebcam -r 640x480 test.jpg
 ```

-This will dump a captured image in the current folder.
+This will dump a captured image into a file called test.jpg in the current folder.

 The bash script below called "capture_usb.sh" shows how to capture an image from a webcam and save it to the webcam directory on USB hard drive (hd1).